genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformation-process-reference.md

 ### 4.1 Dry run exit

-If environment variable `dry_run` is `true`, the pipeline performs linking validation and exits at this point.
+If the job is submitted with `dry_run: true` in the request body, the pipeline performs linking validation and exits at this point.
 Expression matrix compression is skipped.
 Logs are reported and available in APIs but not saved as attachments.

 A best-effort linking validation: